Commonly asked questions about 401(k) rollovers

 Do you charge account service fees?

 Yes.
 But you can have the $20 annual account service fee waived if you register for online access and opt for e-delivery of account documents.
-(The fee is automatically waived for Vanguard Voyager, Voyager Select, Flagship, and Flagship Select Services clients.)
+(The fee is automatically waived for clients with at least $50,000 in qualifying Vanguard assets.)

 Rollovers and asset transfers